mawrkus/lab-filter-bar-ui/README.md

 1. Creation of a 3-part filter
 2. Creation of a logical operator
-3. Creation of free text filter
+3. Creation of search text filter
-4. Creation of a 3-part filter with free text
+4. Creation of a 3-part filter with search text
 5. Creation of 2-part filter

 ### Edition